- Home

 2. Failing to benefit from the best rates

 If you’re not in the habit of moving your money to the top paying savings accounts, start now.
-Inflation stood at 4% in the 12 months to November, which is still double the Government’s 2% target.
-Fortunately, savings rates remain relatively high following hikes in the Bank of England base rate, which now stands at 5.25%, so for the first time since early 2021, you may be able to find savings rates that keep pace with or beat rising living costs.
+Fortunately, savings rates remain relatively high following hikes in the Bank of England base rate, so for the first time since early 2021, there’s a wide choice of savings rates that keep pace with or beat rising living costs.

 A difference of three percentage points in interest, for example, might not sound much, but it can amount to hundreds of extra pounds a year.
 For example, if you have £30,000 saved at a rate of 2%, you’d earn £600 a year in interest.
 By contrast, if you moved your balance into a top-paying easy access account paying 5%, you’d earn £1,500 a year in interest.

 If you can only afford to save small amounts on a monthly basis, then the good news is that regular savings accounts pay some of the highest returns.
-For example, Nationwide’s Flex Regular Saver is paying 8% on payments up to £200 a month, although you must be a Nationwide current account holder to qualify for this account.
+For example, First Direct’s Regular Saver is paying 7% on payments up to £300 a month, although you must be a First Direct current account holder to qualify for this account.
 Find out more about how these accounts work and the best rates in our article What are the best regular savings accounts?

 If you’ve an emergency cash pot set aside, you could consider locking your money away for a year or longer in a fixed rate account.
 Keep track of the top rates in our article Fixed rate savings bonds explained.
-For example, Smart Save is paying 5.16% on a minimum deposit of £10,000 for one year.
-Check savings websites such as Moneyfacts or SavingsChampion to find the top rates.
+For example, Raisin’s 12 Month Fixed Term Deposit (provided by Mizrahi Tefahot Bank Ltd) is paying 5% on a minimum deposit of £1,000 for one year.
+Check savings websites such as Moneyfacts or SavingsChampion to find the top rates, or use a savings marketplace such as Raisin.

 3. Waiting until the end of the month to save